 Take the opportunity to know what French people like to eat and their new food style!

-French eating habits: What French people eat
+French food habits: What French people eat

-To be successful on the French food market, you can’t ignore the French traditional, regional food heritage.
+To be successful on the French food market, you can’t ignore the French traditional, and regional food heritage.
 This is the 1st part of a large article dealing with French eating style and changes, not to ingore.

 Food and drink exporters have to be aware of the traditional, and current eating patterns.

-Know French eating style
+Know French food habits and eating style

 Eating as a social activity